HimanshubhusanRath/RAG_llama-index-helloworld/readme.md

 # RAG using llama-index
 This project demonstrates how to use llama index to create a query engine on custom data (list of PDF files).
 This query engine should be able to answer questions related to the content in these PDF files.

+Please follow the below steps to test this project:
 1. Create a new environment : 'conda create -n genai-env python=3.10'
 2. Activate the environment : 'conda activate genai-env'
 3. Install the required dependencies : 'pip install -r requirements.txt'